nodejs/admin/us-export-control.md

-In order to use the "Technology and Software-Unrestricted" (TSU) licensing exception, the source code for any object code that contains cryptography by be available.
+In order to use the "Technology and Software-Unrestricted" (TSU) licensing exception, the source code for any object code that contains cryptography must be available.

 For the Node.js binary downloads, this is covered by making all of the source available through the GitHub repositories.